-Remote control is accomplished by setting or clearing Coils 25 - 30 in Register 40002.
+Remote control is accomplished by setting or clearing Coils 25 - 30 in Modbus Register 40002.

-Upon a loss of serial communication, Coils 25 - 30 will automatically be cleared after the delay set on Parameter P.38.
-For this feature to work properly, the master must poll the Controller at intervals shorter than the time set on Parameter P.38.
-However, if Parameter P.38 is set on 255 the relays will remain as commanded, until power is lost.
+Upon a loss of SCADA communication, the control commands will be automatically cleared after the delay set on Parameter P.38.
+For this feature to work properly, the Master must poll the Controller at intervals shorter than the time set on Parameter P.38.
+However, if Parameter P.38 is set on 255 the relays will remain as commanded, until power is lost...

 The HI Relay operates differently from the others.
-It has a normally closed contact, with the logic inverted.
-Setting Coil 25 in Register 40002 de-energizes the HI Relay closing the contact.
-When power is lost to the Controller the HI Relay contact will close.
+It has a normally closed contact, so the logic is inverted.
+Also, when the power is lost to the Controller the HI Relay contact will close.